Accredited Respiratory Therapy Schools & Programs

 Delaware Technical Community College-Owens

-Deleware Technical Community College in Georgetown, Deleware offers respiratory therapy technician/assistant program at the associate-level.
+Deleware Technical Community College in Georgetown, Deleware offers a respiratory therapy technician/assistant program at the associate-level.
 Students who graduate from this respiratory therapy program are eligible to apply for accreditation by the National Board of Respiratory Care as a Certified Respiratory Therapist (CRT) and/or a Registered Respiratory Therapist (RRT).
 In-state tuition for the 2015-2016 academic year was $3,632 per year making this a very affordable option for a respiratory therapy degree.

 Delaware Technical Community College-Stanton/Wilmington